armin-fx/BandedScad/README.md

 BandedScad
 ==========

-BandedScad is a OpenScad library.
+BandedScad is an OpenSCAD library.
-It contains functions and modules to make OpenScad easier to use.
+It contains functions and modules to make OpenSCAD easier to use.

 ### Contents
 [contents]: #contents "Up to Contents"